RoboJackets/apiary/docs/admins/api/auth.rst

 .. vale Google.Parens = NO

-Access tokens are :abbr:`JWTs (JSON Web Token)` and expire one year after creation.
+Personal access tokens are :abbr:`JWTs (JSON Web Token)` and expire one year after creation.
 It's not possible to extend the expiration of a token once created.

 To view information about a JWT, you can use a debugger such as https://jwt.io.